Your membership has expired

 A man using an elliptical at home.
 Photo: Getty Images

-As we lean into the new year, many of us (myself included) are making resolutions to work out more and get healthier in 2026.
+With spring nearly here and summer on the horizon, improving health and fitness is top of mind for many of us right now.
 Consumer Reports’ experts always keep a close eye on the best fitness products we’ve tested in our labs and homes to bring you the best deals available.
 Whether you need a fitness accessory like a smartwatch to track your workouts or you’re ready to invest in a new treadmill for your home gym, you may be able to save on your purchase.

 find deals on Arrow link